CoinPort/coinport.github.io/legal/AMLCTF_Policy.md

-Last updated on 25th October, 2023

-ANTI-MONEY LAUNDERING AND COUNTER- TERRORIST FINANCING POLICY
+# ANTI-MONEY LAUNDERING AND COUNTER- TERRORIST FINANCING POLICY

-Administrative Information
+## Administrative Information

-Republic of Lithuania:
-Legal name: UAB Kuna Pro
-Registered address: Eišiškių Sodų 18-oji g.
-11, LT-02194 Vilnius
-Company number: 306041195
-Canada:
+Australia Securities and Investments Commission (ASIC):
-Legal name: FlexyPay Inc.
+Legal name: Coin Harbour Pty Ltd
-Registered address: 398-416 Main st, Vancouver, BC, Canada, V5T3E2 Company number: BC1341302
+Registered address: Level 2, 696 Bourke St, Melbourne VIC 3000
+ABN: 84 006 876 286

 1. GENERAL INFORMATION

 This Anti-Money Laundering and Counter-Terrorist Financing Policy (“Policy"") of Coin Hartbour (or the “Company”) was prepared in accordance with the Republic of Lithuania Law on the Prevention of Money Laundering and Terrorist Financing, Proceeds of Crime (Money Laundering) and Terrorist Financing Act of Canada and other applicable AML legislation.